Statement of cash flows – What is a cash flow statement?

 Debitoor invoicing software helps small businesses and freelancers keep on top of financial reporting.
 Try free for 7 days.

 A statement of cash flows reflects a business’s liquidity and is therefore helpful in determining short-term viability - including a business’s ability to pay bills, payroll, and other immediate expenses.
 Cashflow statements are also useful for investors, lenders, or creditors who want to judge a company’s financial stability and ability to repay debts.

 A cashflow statement only addresses cash and cash equivalents.
 Any transactions which do not directly affect cash receipts or payments – such as depreciation or bad-debt write-offs are excluded from the statement of cashflows, but may be reported in footnotes.

-Organizing cash flow transactions
+Organising cash flow statements

-The statement of cash flows can be prepared following one of two different methods: direct or indirect.
+Cash flow statements can be prepared following two different methods: direct or indirect.

 - Direct method: under the direct method, the (net) cash flow from operating activities are calculating by taking receipts from collected from customers, receipts from cash paid to suppliers or employers, and interest or income tax paid.

 - Indirect method: under the indirect method, the cashflow statement begins with net income, followed by any additions or deductions for non-cash revenue and expenses.
 Many companies prefer to use the indirect method as it requires less information.